-I'm a big Star Trek fan, but I recently realized there was a gaping hole in my knowledge: How have women have contributed to Star Trek?
+I'm a big Star Trek fan, but I recently realized there was a gaping hole in my knowledge: How have women contributed to Star Trek?

 I'm not talking about the characters.
 Plenty has been written about how awesome Uhura, Kira, Janeway, and the rest are.
 I'm talking about the ladies BEHIND the camera -- writers, directors, costume designers, and the like.